 - 9 a.m.
 Saturday & Sunday mornings

-Quiet Hours During Finals Preparation Week & Finals Week
+Quiet Hours During Finals Prep and Finals Week

-While it is each student's responsibility to control noise, it is also the responsibility of those impacted by noise to contact the community member and request that the noise be reduced.
+While it is each student's responsibility to control noise, there is also responsibility of those impacted by noise to first contact the community member and request that the noise be reduced.
 If this approach does not succeed, contact a residential staff member.
-When the efforts of residential staff are not sufficient, University Police may be called to resolve noise complaints.